TeamAtomECS/AtomECS/README.md

 * Choices of Oven types as well as some other choices (e.x. shape of the wall) cannot be made using hte config file.
 A new "world" need to be created manually if all functionality of the program need to be used.

+# Users guide

+## execute from file

+* load_from_config function can create a world (exp setup) based on the a simple yaml file, an example is given in the crate as example.yaml.
+Multiple lasers and ovens are allowed.

+* for the oven part of the file, rate indicate the number of atom emitted per second while instand_emission indicate the number of atom produced at the beginning of the simulation. both can be used at the same time.

+## execute from rust program

+* Some templates exist in simulation templates file, they can be ran to create the world (exp setup).

+* A customised design can be created by just changing the templates.

+## resources that need to be registered manually

+* RandomWalkMarker indicates if random walk needs to be included, BoundaryMarker indicates if boundary( walls ) needs to be included. ( the shape of the boudnary still need to be changed manually in the program).

+* VelocityCap is the velocity cap for all atom sources.
+All atoms that goes beyond the cap will be discarded immediately to save the computational power.

+* RepumpLoss indicate the proportion of the atoms that will be lost (not longer interact with the laser) during emission of one photon.

+* OptEarly, a Component that indicate that the simulation will be optimized at the cost of the accuracy.
+If used, the simulation timestep will be doubled at the begining of the simulation when the atoms are barely interacting with the lasers.

+## parts that need to be designed manually

+TODO

+* Shape of the boundary

+* Shape of the oven aperture (optional)